Okerew/okerew/README.md

 **Okerew/okerew**

-Longer description:
-I am a full stack developer, also a student which mainly programs in Python and JavaScript, sometimes in Rust and Java.
-I also sometimes use ChatGPT for docstrings and repetitive parts.

 - 🔭 I’m currently working on leetcode, algorithms etc.
 - 🌱 I’m currently learning algorithms
 - 👯 I’m looking to collaborate on some machine learning projects